-- 1. student conduct and discipline; - 2. the maintenance of public order on school property; - 3. the banning of weapons on school property with the exception of approved security personnel; - 4. drug and alcohol abuse; - 5. school emergency management; - 6. coordination efforts with law enforcement agencies; - 7. searches and seizures by school officials; - 8. training for staff and students in conflict resolution and violence prevention; and - 9. building security measures including procedures governing visitors to the schools and access to school buildings.
+student conduct and discipline;

+the maintenance of public order on school property;

+the banning of weapons on school property with the exception of approved security personnel; drug and alcohol abuse;

+school emergency management;

+coordination efforts with law enforcement agencies;

+searches and seizures by school officials;

+training for staff and students in conflict resolution and violence prevention; and building security measures including procedures governing visitors to the schools and access to school buildings.

-The Board shall direct the Superintendent and/or his designee to conduct a security and vulnerability assessment of each school annually every two years and use the results to maintain the District's Emergency Operations Plan and each school's security and safety plan.
+The Board shall conduct a security and vulnerability assessment of each school annually and use the results to maintain the District's Emergency Operations Plan and each school's security and safety plan.

-Development of the District's Emergency Operations Plan and each school's security and safety plan will be the responsibility of the Superintendent Director of Security in partnership with the Director of Security and the District Security and Safety Committee (DSSC).
+safety plan.
+Development of the District's Emergency Operations Plan and each school's security and safety plan will be the responsibility of the Director of Security in partnership with the District Security and Safety Committee (DSSC).
 The DSSC includes a variety of professionals with expertise in emergency management, (e.g., chief executive officer of the municipality, police, fire, district security, superintendent, and emergency medical services personnel), as well as community partners such as public and mental health professionals and school based staff.
-The DSSC shall work closely with school Principals and their respective SSSC based crisis response teams to develop district wide and building-specific emergency management response plans.
-Such plans shall be compliant with the National Incident Management System (NIMS), and incorporate the Incident Command System (ICS), and remain compliant with the standards for such plans issued by the Department of Emergency Services and Public Protection (DESPP).
+The DSSC shall work closely with school based crisis response teams to develop district wide and buildingspecific emergency management plans.
+Such plans shall be compliant with the National Incident Management System (NIMS) and incorporate the Incident Command System (ICS), and remain compliant with the standards for such plans issued by the Department of Emergency Servicesand Public Protection (DESPP).